 These tools are designed specifically to help students learn how to understand pricing, buying and using money in a store.
 They include tools and ideas for teaching debit card use, making change, writing checks, understanding sales flyers and more.
 Check it out to find out more.

-Click on any of the pictures or the button at the end of the post to grab this time-saving bundle!
+Click on any of the buttons by the pictures or the buttons at the end of the post to grab this time-saving bundle!

 So if you teach real-life math, grab a beverage of your choice and I’m share some ideas on how to use these or similar materials and extension activities for your classroom.